lucarin91/SR-seminar2/slides.md

 Hypervisors have to improve their security and reliability. <!-- .element: class="fragment" -->

-Being too drastic and requiring considerable "re-design" of the infrastructure nor NOVA NoHype approaches can be implemented in real life. <!-- .element: class="fragment" -->
+Being too drastic and requiring considerable "re-design" of the infrastructure nor NOVA NoHype approaches can be use in real application. <!-- .element: class="fragment" -->